nemborkar/100DaysOfCodeLogs/Round05.md

 ## Log

+### 20210618 Day73
+Pair programmed with a senior dev at work.
+The sheer amount of knowledge I absorbed was colossal
+A lot of unknowns in our project made so much sense and learned a lot of tips and tricks!

 ### 20210616 Day72
 Did not touch code today.
 Instead read a lot of fastapi and pydantic documentation
 Had an epiphany that we might be building an API proxy